wb14123/blog/jekyll/_posts/2023-12-29-Scala-Macro-Tutorial.markdown

 logger.warn(s"This is a warning.
 Value: $v")
 ```

-However, with this kind of interface, the string `s"..."` need to be computed before passed in to the method, which is a waste since not all the strings need to be logged based on the log level configuration.
+However, with this kind of interface, the string `s"..."` needs to be computed before passed in to the method, which is a waste since not all the strings need to be logged based on the log level configuration.
 Especially when `v.toString` needs a lot of resource to compute.
-So in language like Java, the values are usually passed in as separate parameters:
+So in languages like Java, the values are usually passed in as separate parameters:

 ```java
 String v = ...